davidomahony/Toxy/design/functional/configuration.md

 ## Core
 This will be the main configuration, looks after the various information relating to the tokens, which are app agnotic
+- Number of tokens
+- Token type

 ## Proxy
+- Endpoints
+- Fields
+- How to detect tokens